kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/oft-implementation.md

 # Omnichain Fungible Token (OFT) Implementation

 Omnichain Fungible Tokens (OFTs) are a type of token built on top of Layerzero that can exist and be transferred across multiple blockchain networks while maintaining a single, unified total supply.
 This is a groundbreaking feature because, traditionally, tokens are native to a single blockchain.
 For example, an ERC-20 token exists solely on the Ethereum network.
-However, OFTs break this limitation by allowing the same token to move seamlessly between different blockchains, such as Ethereum, Binance Smart Chain, and Astar.
+However, OFTs break this limitation by allowing the same token to move seamlessly between different blockchains, such as Astar Network and Ethereum.

 ## Overview